 - free ebook download

 If they are not in a buying mood.
 They want you to speak their language – the search engines language of free.

 - best acne products

 are probably searching for a solution that they can buy.

 If you’re in the ecommerce industry, you will hopefully already know that commercial keywords tend to convert well.
 Keywords that have the words below as a prefix (before) or suffix (after) to the rest of the keyword phrase tend to do well:

 Earlier, I walked you through the process of determining the keywords that are sending you organic traffic.
+They should also be used in the meta description as well as the on-page seo.
 Here’s another example.
 Can you spot the difference between informational and commercial keywords?

 Set up an SEO dashboard to track these metrics: I recommend that you set up an SEO dashboard, so that you can track all of the important metrics at any time.
 Here’s one example, from bringshare.com: